Web Accessibility and Persons with Disabilities

 While there has been some confusion as to whether institutions of higher education are affected by this law, the Board of Regents of the University System of Georgia has determined that institutions under the Board of Regents fall within the scope of Section 508.
 States receiving funding under the Assistive Technology Act are compelled to comply.
 The state of Georgia receives funds through this act.

 The immediate retrofitting of all sites is not mandated.
-However, as new websites within the UGA framework are developed, and existing websites are revised, Section 508 compliance is to be taken into account.
-Also, as a consequence of this ruling, the Georgia Web Group will give link preference to sites included in the “Featured Sites” section on the UGA homepage which have an opening page (minimally) which passes Priority 1 accessibility as determined by an online accessibility validator.
+However, as new websites within the USG framework are developed, and existing websites are revised, Section 508 compliance is to be taken into account.
+Also, as a consequence of this ruling, the Georgia Web Group will give link preference to sites included in the “Featured Sites” section on the USG homepage which have an opening page (minimally) which passes Priority 1 accessibility as determined by an online accessibility validator.

 Web Content Guidelines and Access Board Standards